TyJK/EchoBurst/URL Dump/Instructions.md

 ### Your Mission (should you choose to accept it):

 Search the internet for blogs and websites that focus on a single one of these topics, and evaluate if they hold a consistent, detectable opinion.
 Once you have assessed that the blog/site stays on topic and does not have a diverse set of perspectives (at least in the main posts), add the site or site section home page URL.
 Repeat as many times as you are able.
+Once you're done, drop your text file off in the URL Dump folder.

 Please direct any additional questions to the relevant issue: https://github.com/TyJK/EchoBurst/issues/4